hamzaghojaria/LeetCode-Solutions/README.md

 LeetCode Questions Solution in python3.

-Note: The code might be same somewhere on the internet.apologise for the incoveniences.
+Note: The code might be same somewhere on the internet.Apologize for the incoveniences.